What is the WORKDAY Function?

 The formula used was:

 Here, we provided Holidays as the named range holidays (E3:E5), so holidays are taken into account as well.
-Excel would be concerned only with dates and not with which holiday it is, that is, it is not concerned with the actual name of the holidays.
+Excel would be concerned only with dates and not with which holiday it is.
+That is, it is not concerned with the actual name of the holiday.

 We get the results below:

-- If we wish to take customize weekends, we need to use WORKDAY.INTL.
+- If we wish to customize weekends, we need to use WORKDAY.INTL.

 - #NUM error – Occurs when the start_date provided and the given days argument result in an invalid date.

-- If the days provided are not an integer, they would be truncated.
+- If the days provided are not an integer, they are truncated.